Bechterew’s Sitting Test

 Positive Bechterew’s Sitting Test

-There are three interpretation for a positive Bechterew’s Sitting Test
+There are three interpretations for a positive Bechterew’s Sitting Test

-- Leg pain: Radiculopathy, interventricular foramen encroachment, space-occupying lesion, nerve root tension
+- Leg pain: Radiculopathy, intervertebral foramen encroachment, space-occupying lesion, nerve root tension

 - Local pain: Lumbar ligament sprain/ muscle strain